Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     --8<-- "docs/aca/02-aca-comm/TasksModel.cs"
     ```

-- Now we will add 3 Razor pages for CRUD operations which will be responsible for listing all the tasks, creating a new task, and updating existing tasks.
+- Now, in the **Tasks** folder, we will add 3 Razor pages for CRUD operations which will be responsible for listing all the tasks, creating a new task, and updating existing tasks.
 By looking at the cshtml content notice that the page is expecting a query string named `createdBy` which will be used to group tasks for application users.

 !!! note
-    We are following this approach here to keep the workshop simple, but for production applications authentication should be applied and the user email should be retrieved from the claims identity of the authenticated users.
+    We are following this approach here to keep the workshop simple, but for production applications, authentication should be applied and the user email should be retrieved from the claims identity of the authenticated users.

 === "Index.cshtml"